benihutapea/zola/INSTALL.md

 ### Option 3: Docker Compose with Ollama (Recommended for Local AI)

-For a complete setup with both Zola and Ollama running locally, use the provided `docker-compose.ollama.yml`:
+For a complete setup with both Zulu Chat and Ollama running locally, use the provided `docker-compose.ollama.yml`:

 ```bash
 # Start both Zola and Ollama services